 The medical term for webbing of the fingers or toes is syndactyly.
 Webbed fingers and toes occur when tissue connects two or more digits together.
-In rare cases, the fingers or toes are connected by bone.
-According to the Boston Children’s Hospital, one in every 2,500 babies is born with webbed fingers or toes, making this a fairly common condition.
-(BCH, 2012) Webbing of the fingers or toes is most common in Caucasian males.
+In rare cases the fingers or toes may be connected by bone.
+Approximately 1 in every 2,000–3,000 babies is born with webbed fingers or toes, making this a fairly common condition.
+Webbing of the fingers or toes is most common in Caucasian males.

 There are several different types of webbing that can occur between the fingers and toes.
 They are: